aalexeeva/summer_school/XSOLLA Getting started en.md

 * New types of webhooks and new parameters in JSON.
 * Optional headers in HTTP requests.

-Xsolla may also add, modify, or remove undocumented functionality at any time.
+XSOLLA may also add, modify, or remove undocumented functionality at any time.

 While the API is running, it can:
 * Reject any request if its parameters are invalid.